maklumatpemankanan/pidp1-joystick-mod/readme.md

-This is a modification of the pidp1 software from oscar vermeulen: https://github.com/obsolescence/pidp1 this modification adds 2 9-pin-joystick (linke from the atari 2600 or c64) to the pidp1 over wifi.
+This is a modification of the pidp1 software from oscar vermeulen: https://github.com/obsolescence/pidp1 this modification adds 2 9-pin-joystick (like from the atari 2600 or c64) to the pidp1 over wifi.

 Its a quick and dirty mod, but it works (2025 11 22)